-Bill has written a monthly "Oregon Trails" column for the Eugene Register-Guard since 2000 and for the Salem Statesman-Journal since 2012.
+Bill has written a monthly "Oregon Trails" column for the Eugene Register-Guard since 2000.
 He wrote a monthly outdoor column for Eugene Weekly from 1992 to 2000.
-The S-J column appears on the third Sunday of each month.
-The R-G column appears on the Oregon Life "Outdoors" page, usually on the second or third Tuesday of the month.
+The R-G column usually appears in the "Cafe 541" Sunday feature section.
+It is sometimes republished in the Salem Statesman-Journal and other Gannett newspapers.
 To check out the R-G's latest issue, visit the Register-Guard website.
-The columns typically include a map and color photographs.
 Meanwhile, here is the text of a recent column -- without the map, but with a spiffy color picture.

 Fog on Mt.
 June